Kansas Territory: First Territorial appointments

 The first territorial appointments, looking to the inauguration of a local government, under the provisions of the organic law, were made in June and July 1854.
-The officers appointed by President Pierce, whose appointments were confirmed by the United States Senate, and who entered upon the duties of their officer.
+The officers appointed by President Pierce, whose appointments were confirmed by the United States Senate, and who entered upon the duties of their office.
 The first governor was Andrew Horatio Reeder (of Easton, Pennsylvania) was appointed June 29, 1854 and removed July 28, 1858.

 Election of Territorial Legislature

-On March 30, 1855 "Border Ruffians" from Missouri entered Kansas during the territory's first legislative election and voted in a pro-slavery Territorial Legislature.
+On March 30, 1855, "Border Ruffians" from Missouri entered Kansas during the territory's first legislative election and voted in a pro-slavery Territorial Legislature.
 Antislavery candidates prevailed in one election district, the future Riley County.

 The first session of the legislature was held in Pawnee, Kansas (within the boundary of modern-day Fort Riley), at the request of Governor Reeder.
 The two-story stone building still stands and is open to the public, as the First Territorial Capitol of Kansas.
 The building remained as the seat of the legislature for five days from July 2–6, 1855, then moved nearer Missouri to the Shawnee Methodist Mission.

 In the election of 1857, free-staters out-voted the pro-slavery settlers in the Territory, which meant that the Territorial Legislature fell into free-state hands.
 Then, on October 4, 1859, the Wyandotte Constitution was approved in a referendum by a vote of 10,421 to 5,530, and after its approval by the U.S. Congress, Kansas was admitted as a free state on January 29, 1861, shortly after the Southern legislators, who would never have permitted a new free state, had walked out.
 The last legislative act of the Territorial Legislature was the approval of the charter for the College of the Sisters of Bethany.
 This was February 2, 1861—four days after James Buchanan signed the act of Congress that officially brought Kansas into the Union.